|Academic Profile |

 2013-present Fellows of the Teaching Excellence Academy, NTU

 Metastasis accounts for more than 90% of cancer mortality.
 Once metastasis occurs, surgical excision of the primary tumor no longer guarantees disease free survival and the probability of cancer relapse in distal organs increases significantly.
 Although most cancer deaths are the result of metastases, cancer research has mainly focused on the primary tumor.
-Our interest on how cancer cells survived in the circulation led to our discovery of an ANGPTL4-Nox1-ROS axis responsible for conferring anoikis resistance.
 Our findings have established several paradigms in oxidative stress-driven metastasis.
 Tumor cells become migratory and invasive via epithelial-mesenchymal transition (EMT).
-My lab has actively interrogated the molecular changes in cancer cells during EMT.
+My lab has actively interrogated the molecular and metabolic changes in cancer cells during EMT.
 We showed that EMT is an energy-demanding process and that metabolic changes during EMT are critical to sustain an elevated adenylate energy charge needed to fuel various biological processes, such as invasion and chemoresistance.
-We identified ANGPTL4:YWHAG signalling axis coordinates cancer cell metabolic activities with EMT.
 Our current interest aims to decipher the mechanisms that regulate and coordinate the different networks during EMT which will provide much-needed insight into the process of metastasis.
 Deliberate disruption of these mechanisms is expected to yield important clinical information regarding etiology, prognosis and response to therapy.

 - A Multimodal Imaging And Micro-Array Expression Profile Study To Unravel Possible Pathogenesis Of Melasma In Asian Population